abraidotti/blog/README.md

 rails server
 ```

+Once the server's running, go to localhost:3000 in your browser.

 ## Notes

-Authentication by email is disabled, so things are pretty insecure at the moment.
+User authentication by email is disabled, so things are pretty insecure at the moment.